s2aluru/DSProjects/README.md

 <br/>
 After completing the degree, I have done freelancing for couple of companies and delivered useful insights.
 <br/><br/>
-This repository contains Data Science projects I have done out of my personal interest and others for Micro Masters and Freelancing.
+This repository contains Data Science projects I have done out of my personal interest and others for Micro Masters.
 They are developed using Jupyter notebooks an Python.
-Listed below is the description of projects with a link to Html (if shareable) and source file.
+Listed below is the description of projects with a link to Html and source file.
 <br/>
 <br/>